USS Card: World War II

 On 15 July Card was reclassified from an Auxiliary Aircraft Carrier (ACV) to an Escort Carrier (CVE).
-She became one of the first of fourteen US CVEs around which US anti-submarine HKGs would be centered.
+She became one of the first of fourteen US CVEs around which US anti-submarine HKGs would be based.
 These groups became feasible as increasing numbers of CVEs became available, along with more and better escort ships and aircraft.

-They became increasingly effective with the development of improved anti-submarine weapons systems including Mark 24 (FIDO) homing torpedoes and Hedgehog forward-throwing depth charges.
-Like other US HKGs, those centered around Card operated independently of convoys but, unlike UK HKGs, she operated without centralized control.
+They became increasingly effective with the development of improved anti-submarine weapons including Mark 24 (FIDO) homing torpedoes and Hedgehog forward-throwing depth charges.
+Like other US HKGs, those based on Card operated independently of convoys but, unlike UK HKGs, she operated without centralized control.

-These groups used Ultra intelligence from Enigma coded intercepts to locate and destroy U-boats and their replenishment vessels.
-These intercepts were involved in sinking all 11 submarines sunk by Cards HKGs and all but one of the U-boats sunk in the Atlantic Theater by US HKGs during the war.
+These groups used Ultra intelligence from Enigma signals to locate and destroy U-boats and their replenishment vessels.
+These intercepts were involved in sinking all 11 submarines sunk by Cards HKGs and all but one of the U-boats sunk in the Battle of the Atlantic by US HKGs during the war.
 Card steamed from Norfolk on 27 July as flagship for TG 21.14, an HKG formed for offensive operations against German submarines.
 This deployment lasted until 10 September.